chanzler/piwik-performance-monitor/README.md

 ###Configuration
 *Refresh interval*: Defines how often the widgets will be updated.
 Every 30 seconds is a good value to choose.

+*Measurement period*: Defines the measurement period in minutes.
+5 minutes is a good value to choose.

 *Comparison period*: Defines the period (x * 24h) the last 30 minutes are compared to.
 A good value for small sites with more or less static content is 30.
 For sites with peak days on weekends for example 1 will be a good value.
 1 is also a good value for very big sites with a lot of traffic.
 You will have to play around with this value a little bit and figure out whalt will fit your needs.

 *Sites in overview*: Defines which sites are displayed in the overview.